Empowering girls in the DRC to learn, lead, and succeed through education and mentorship

 Break the Silence.
 Unlock Her Potential.

 In the Democratic Republic of Congo (DRC), deep-rooted inequality and violence against women continue to silence their potential and shatter their futures.
-Education and empowerment are not just opportunities—they are urgent necessities.
+Education and training are not just opportunities—they are urgent necessities.

 In 2025, girls and young women face relentless challenges.
-Conflict, poverty, and gender inequality threaten their lives and limit their potential.
+Conflict, poverty, and gender inequality are near-constant threats.
 Despite the DRC’s natural wealth, instability has held back progress for decades.
-According to the World Bank’s Human Capital Index, a child born in the DRC today will only reach 37% of their potential due to poor education, health issues, and poverty.
-Young women also face widespread violence and severe gender inequality.
+According to the World Bank’s Human Capital Index, a child born in the DRC today will only reach one-third of their potential due to poor education, health issues, and poverty.
+Young women also face widespread gender-based violence.

 But change is possible.

-YWE is fighting back by empowering girls and young women aged 12-25 to break free from social and economic barriers.
-We guide them to continue their education or pursue vocational training—building skills, confidence, and resilience.
+YWE is fighting back by empowering girls and young women to break free from social and economic barriers.
+We guide them to continue their education or pursue vocational training, building skills, confidence, and resilience.

 Join the Movement.
 Empower Girls.